BurcinSayin/ButterflyValley/Secret/Organization_Butterfly_Valley.md

 # Butterfly Valley

 ## Founding
-Butterfly Valley was founded at the exact moment "The Eternal Vanguard" gained access to time travel technology.
-Realizing the immense threat posed by an organization with the ability to manipulate the timeline, a group of brave individuals banded together to counter their actions.
+Butterfly Valley was founded by Ariadne Timeweaver, Zephyr Vialwright and Eoghan Moonseer in response to their visions of a dystopian future ruled by a time manipulating organisation.
+Realizing the immense threat posed by a poissible organization with the ability to manipulate the timeline, these tree visionaries created Butterfly Valley as a bastion of hope and resistance against those who would abuse the power of time manipulation.

 ## Headquarters
 To protect itself from the temporal machinations of "The Eternal Vanguard", Butterfly Valley established its headquarters on a unique demi-plane, isolated from all timelines.
 This plane, known as the Bastion, exists outside the normal flow of time.
 Anyone who enters the Bastion is effectively removed from their original timeline.